 Federate your server with the portal

-Once you've verified that IWA is working on your portal, you can federate your ArcGIS Server site with the portal.
+Once you've verified that IWA or PKI client certificate authentication is working on your portal, you can federate your ArcGIS Server site with the portal.

-If you have an existing ArcGIS Server site that is using IWA, you must disable IWA on the ArcGIS Server site before you can federate it with your portal.
-Follow the instructions in the section below to disable IWA on your server before proceeding.
-If your ArcGIS Server site is not already using IWA, you can skip this section.
+If you have an existing ArcGIS Server site that is using IWA, you must configure the user store and role store to be built-in on the ArcGIS Server site before you can federate it with your portal.
+The web adaptor for ArcGIS Server can remain configured with Windows authentication.

 Federate your server